quasar-team/CanModule/docs/README.md

 The project supports currently Anagate (Windows and Linux) and Socketcan (only Linux).
 It provides a clean and intuitive interface for sending and receiving CAN frames, as well as for configuring and monitoring the CAN bus.

-To get started with the project, please refer to the project's documentation, including the Developer Guide, the API documentation, and the examples provided in the test directory.
+To get started with the project, please refer to the project's documentation, including the Quickstart, the Developer Guide, the API documentation, and the examples provided in the test directory.

 ## Requirements